-Create a product, scaleable service, or passive opportunity
+Create a product, scaleable service, or passive income opportunity

 Once you have a grip on what your enough is, how to up your demand, and how to not let mo’ money steer your mindset and worth… The next thing I want you to dig into is how to create scaleable or passive opportunities.

 Creating passive revenue streams is not a passive activity, far from it.
 Passive revenue streams take a ton of work and thoughtfulness up front, BUT when you build them right, they can generate you income for days, weeks, months, even years to come with minimal work.